westeras/book/ssl/generating-a-custom-ca-certificate.md

 Next, we'll generate the root certificate using the private key:

-    openssl rq \                    # the `req` command is a PKCS#10 certificate request and certificate generating utility -key private/ca.key.pem \        # specifies the private key we just created -new \                           # signals to create a new CSR -x509 \                          # indicates we'll be creating a self-signed certificate rather an a CSR (more below)
+    openssl req \                    # the `req` command is a PKCS#10 certificate request and certificate generating utility -key private/ca.key.pem \        # specifies the private key we just created -new \                           # signals to create a new CSR -x509 \                          # indicates we'll be creating a self-signed certificate rather an a CSR (more below)